Your month-to-month roadmap for family communication

 August-September: Adjusting to a new lifestyle

 Students are at the top of the W-Curve rollercoaster.
 They’re excited about going or returning to college, living on their own and connecting with friends.
-Parents are typically happy for their student but sad to see them leave.
+Families are typically happy for their student but sad to see them leave.
+This is also when we see that families are the most engaged — now is the time to provide the information they want (and need)!

-At this point, we share advice on the following topics:
+At this point, we recommend sharing advice on the following topics:

-This is a good time to remind parents that their feelings are valid… as well as set the bar for what healthy parent involvement looks like.
-This will benefit the student, the family and your institution in the long run.
+This is a good time to remind families that their feelings are valid… as well as set the expectations for what healthy parent involvement looks like.
+This will benefit the student, the family, and your institution in the long run.

 September-October: First challenges and financial questions

 First-year students experience their first struggles.
-Returning students feel heightened stress as they take on challenging academics, or start a new major.
-Parents begin to worry about their student as they notice these personal changes.
+Returning students feel heightened stress as they take on more challenging academics, or start a new major.
+Families begin to worry about their student as they notice these personal changes.

-It’s also important to note that the FAFSA typically opens on October 1.
-This is when families start thinking about financial aid planning for the year ahead.
+It’s also important to note that the FAFSA typically opens on October 1, so this is when families start thinking about financial aid planning for the year ahead.
+This probably comes at no surprise, but 67% of families say they want better information on financial aid.

 It‘s helpful to share information about: